 1. Medications:

 Medication for the treatment is based on the detoxification process.
-But the medications are used keeping in minds the aspect of withdrawal symptoms also.
+But the medications are used keeping in mind the aspect of withdrawal symptoms also.
 The medically assisted withdrawal symptoms are much more manageable than the non-medically assisted withdrawal.

 Opioids: